Wagner tuba: History

 The Wagner tuba was originally created for Richard Wagner's operatic cycle Der Ring des Nibelungen, which was based on Nordic mythology.
-He was attempting to perfect the Valhalla leitmotif, as this was the first opera in which he attempted to conceive pitch, rhythm, and instrumentation in a single step.
+He was attempting to perfect the Valhalla leitmotif, for this was the first opera in which he attempted to conceive pitch, rhythm, and instrumentation in a single step.
 He first planned to use trombones for the motif, but ultimately decided to create new instruments, which he called Tuben.
-He planned to use four pairs of horn players; the last two pairs would double on the new instruments, a pair pitched in F (bass tuben) and a pair in B♭ (tenor tuben).
-Wagner wanted a sound that would invoke Norse legends and create a better blend in the brass section.
-He wanted an instrument that had the sound of a lur, which is an ancient Nordic natural horn.
-In 1797, archeologists had unearthed ancient lurs that were still in playable condition.
+He planned to use four pairs of French horn players; the last two pairs would double on the new instruments, a pair pitched in F (bass tuben) and a pair in B♭ (tenor tuben).
+Wagner wished to obtain a sound that would invoke Norse legends and create a better blend in the brass section.
+He sought an instrument that had the sound of a lur, which is an ancient Nordic natural horn.
+In 1797, archaeologists had unearthed ancient lurs that were still in playable condition.
 Through this, Wagner knew it was the sound he was searching for, but the natural horns were not chromatic.
-This meant that Wagner needed the flexibility of a saxhorn, which were valved instruments that allowed for chromatic range.
+This meant that Wagner needed the flexibility of a saxhorn, which was a valved instrument that allowed for chromatic range.

 In 1853, Wagner visited the shop of Adolphe Sax, the inventor of the saxophone and saxhorn.
-The saxhorn had a more cylindrical and larger bore, used the parabolic cupped mouthpiece, and thus had a more brassy tone that wasn't quite suitable for Wagner's tonal intent.
-Instead, Wagner's wanted aural effect was obtained by a conical bore, similar to a horn, and the use of the horn mouthpiece (tapered and conical, as opposed to the parabolic cup mouthpiece such as on a trombone).
+The saxhorn had a more cylindrical and larger bore, and used the parabolic cupped mouthpiece (such as on a trombone); it thus had a more brassy tone that was not quite suitable for Wagner's tonal intent.
+Instead, Wagner's desired aural effect was obtained by a conical bore, similar to a horn, and the use of the horn mouthpiece (tapered and conical, as opposed to the parabolic cup mouthpiece).
 Finally, with the help of the C. W. Moritz firm in Berlin, Wagner was able to develop his idea into a finished product.
-Another important figure in the development of the Wagner Tuba was Belgian Writer and Musician, Victor-Charles Mahillon.
-Mahillon designed a Wagner Tuba to be specifically played by trombonists, contrasting Adolphe Sax's Wagner Tuba that is meant to be played by horn players.
+Another important figure in the development of the Wagner tuba was Belgian writer and musician Victor-Charles Mahillon.
+He designed a Wagner tuba to be specifically played by trombonists, contrasting with Adolphe Sax's Wagner tuba that is intended to be played by horn players.

-Since then, other composers have written for it, most notably Anton Bruckner, in whose Symphony No. 7 a quartet of them is first heard in the slow movement in memory of Wagner, and Richard Strauss, who composed several works that used the Wagner tuba, including his Alpine Symphony.
+Since that time other composers have written for the instrument, most notably Anton Bruckner, whose Symphony No. 7 employs a quartet of them, first heard in the slow movement in memory of Wagner; and Richard Strauss, who composed several works that used the Wagner tuba, including his Alpine Symphony.

 The Paxman Musical Instruments horn manufacturer continues to produce Wagner tubas in F and B. The workshop of Engelbert Schmid also produces Wagner tubas.
 Some other companies that manufacture Wagner tubas include Hans Hoyer, Wessex, and Alexander.